fxos-components/dom-scheduler/README.md

 * Transition block for which we never get an "end" event
 * Direct blocks taking longer than 16ms

+We're also using `console.time` / `console.timeEnd` to flag the
+following in the profiler:
+* `animating`, when a feedback or transition is ongoing
+* `protecting`, when a direct protection window is ongoing

 You can trun on the debug mode by setting `debug` to `true` in `lib/dom-scheduler.js`.